-When it comes to sales and marketing, it?s often said that you need to give a prospective customer three positive experiences with your brand in order for them to build a relationship with your brand ? and for them to think about you when a need comes up for your product or service.
+When it comes to sales and marketing, it’s often said that you need to give a prospective customer three positive experiences with your brand in order for them to build a relationship with your brand and for them to think about you when a need comes up for your product or service.

-Unlike with face-to-face interactions where you might be able to get your customer service or sales team to get their details so you can continue communications, online can be a little harder to really capture their attention and get that next step of either a sale or their details.
-Sure, you might have some type of mailing list subscription, the ability to join an online club, or a webinar, eBook, White Paper or other carrot to get your prospective customers to provide their details, but the reality is that not every visitor is going to opt into these things on their first visit.
+Unlike face-to-face interactions where you might be able to get your customer service or sales team to get their details so you can continue communications, online can be a little harder to really capture their attention and get that next step of either a sale or their details.
+Sure, you might have some type of mailing list subscription, the ability to join an online club, or a webinar, eBook, White Paper or another carrot to get your prospective customers to provide their details, but the reality is that not every visitor is going to opt into these things on their first visit.

-And this leads to the question: how can marketers and brand managers continually get in front of their online prospectives ? especially those who have already shown some interest by previously visiting the website?
+And this leads to the question: how can marketers and brand managers continually get in front of their online prospectives especially those who have already shown some interest by previously visiting the website?

 I’m not sure there is a hard and fast rule around which businesses should or shouldn’t use remarketing.
 However, here are a few good examples of where remarketing could be helpful:

 We use two main platforms when creating remarketing campaigns.
 The first is Google AdWords and the other is AdRoll.
 While they both use the same principles (to remarket based on visitors to your website or App), there are some key differences.

 Google AdWords charges by click, similar to regular Google AdWords campaigns.
 Remarketing on AdWords only targets websites and search pages that are part of the Google Network.
 You basically allocate a daily budget for clicks and the campaign will display ads until you reach your daily budget.
 You will need an AdWords account set up to create your remarketing campaign.
-Login or create your account?here.
+Login or create your account here.

 AdRoll works on impressions rather than clicks and has a high minimum spend of $25 per week.
 The great thing about AdRoll is that the ads can be set to target Facebook as well as regular websites.
 This can be pretty helpful if you’re targeting customers who you know use Facebook regularly.
-You can check our AdRoll in more detail?here.
+You can check our AdRoll in more detail here.

-Finally, while I don’t think remarketing is the best fit for every business or brand, it?s definitely something to consider.
-If you’re unsure about the results, how about simply try it!
+Finally, while I don’t think remarketing is the best fit for every business or brand, it’s definitely something to consider.
+If you’re unsure about the results, how about simply try it?
 For a small cost to setup and create a campaign, you’ll be able to see pretty quickly whether it works to drive traffic (and conversions) to your website.
 It’s one easy way to keep getting in front of customers who have already engaged with you previously and can be a very powerful tool for some businesses!